dhruvasagar/packup/README.md

 ## Overview

-VIM already has support for `packages`, so all that's left for us to automate is adding / removing / updating them leveraging git.
+VIM already has support for `packages`, so all that's left for us to automate is adding / removing / updating them leveraging `git`.

 That's what this plugin does, as a bonus it provides an ability to do so asynchronously leveraging vim's `jobs`.

-> NOTE: This only supports VIM, support for NeoVIM is being added.
+> NOTE: This only supports `VIM`, support for `NeoVIM` is being added.

 This also provides a few basic needed features :